zerospiel/docs/docs/admin/kof/kof-maintainence.md

 ## Health Monitoring

-To implement health monitoring:

-1. Apply the steps in the [Verification](./kof-verification.md) section
+To implement health monitoring apply the steps in the [Verification](./kof-verification.md) section.
-2. Apply the steps in the [Sveltos](./kof-verification.md#sveltos) section

 ## Uninstallation